I have nothing to write about this week. So, what do you do when you have nothing to say?… Do something!

 You need to make regular use of your physical muscles to keep them in shape.
 The same is true of your creativity.
 Rather than waiting for inspiration to strike, sometimes you just have to do.

-We produced a lot of material that was worthless.
+Which meant we produced a lot of material that was worthless.
 Or so we thought.
 Our art teacher encouraged us to keep everything.
 He knew that, in that way, we would learn to value the process.

 If you are constantly striving to produce something ‘finished’ and substantial, there’s a good chance you won’t create anything at all.
 You need, sometimes, to remind yourself that it’s OK to just enjoy the doing.
 What comes out of it doesn’t matter.